manhvu0803/Group2_Shopii-Project/frontend/Readme.txt

 _async-storage (install by using command npm install @react-native-async-storage/async-storage)

+## How to run the project:
-To run the project correctly with expo (until now):
+After having installed all need packages, to run the project correctly with expo (until now):
 _Create a project by using expo init <Project's name>
-_Put all folder into the folder of the project which you was just created.
+_Put all folder and App.js (inside frontend folder) into the folder of the project which you was just created.
 _Copy all image in folder pics and put into the folder assets (it will be created automatically when project is created).
-_Only need to command <import RootStack from './nagivator/root_stack';> in Apps.js file to run the project.
+_Open the project folder in your IDE (for us, we used VSCode).
+_Open file app.json and change the path of "icon" to ./assets/my_icon.png and the path of "image" (of "splash") to "./assets/my_splash.png" _Make sure to installed the android SDK and have 1 AVD (Android Virtual Device) or you can use your real Android phone.
+_Open terminal, cd to project folder, run npm start to start the project.
+_On the website opened, choose to run on Android Virtual Device or real device (do not run on iphone because our app is made to work on android).
 (Not sure if these files can work with project created with react-native-cli)

-Request (copy from readme.md of backend):
+## Request (copy from readme.md of backend):
 The server is hosted at https://shopii-spirit.herokuapp.com

 ## Ready